 - Author of the widely-acclaimed music-reading text "Read this First"

-- Performing traditional Celtic-inspired music with violinist Katherine Wiley as well as jazz and fingerstyle guitar
+- Also performs traditional Celtic-inspired music with violinist Katherine Wiley as well as jazz and fingerstyle guitar

-- Feature performances in France, Italy, Switzerland, Mexico and across the U.S., including solo recitals at the Kennedy Center, the Washington Library, and the Chicago Cultural Center
+- Featured recital performances in France, Italy, Switzerland, Mexico and across the U.S., including solo recitals at the Kennedy Center, the Washington Library and the Chicago Cultural Center

 Awards, Recognitions and Honors